n4hu3lj/homelab/README.md

 This project shows my current backup setup of my main lab.
 My plan is to start simple and gradually increase complexity, integrating more advanced backup tools, cloud storage, or an additional home storage server.
 - **Backup with Shell script**

-I use a shell script to backup specific directories of my system. [añadir] After I added it to cron using `sudo crontab -e` (with sudo to make sure it executes all properly)
+I use a shell script to backup specific directories of my system. [scripts/backup.sh](scripts/backup.sh)

+After I added it to cron using `sudo crontab -e` (with sudo to make sure it executes all properly)

 `0 11 * * 1 /home/user/scriptbackup/backup.sh >> /home/user/scriptbackup/backup.log 2>&1`